Operation PowerOFF: History

 In 2018, the FBI closed down 15 DDoS websites with the Dutch National Police Corps.
-On December 14, resuming this collaboration, the FBI and Department of Justice announced that they had closed multiple websites offer DDoS-for-hire services.
+On December 14, 2022, resuming this collaboration, the FBI and Department of Justice announced that they had closed multiple websites offering DDoS-for-hire services.
 The FBI claimed that these websites offered services designed to slow down websites relating to gaming.
 The FBI also noted that these services had heavy use, claiming that "Quantum", one of the seized services, was used to launch 50,000 attacks.
 After the shutdown, multiple law enforcement agencies collaborating with the FBI declared they would place advertisements on search engines, such as Google, that would educate the public on the legality of DDoS services.

 Aftermath

-Six Americans were arrested by the FBI's offices in the Central District of California and District of Alaska.
+Six US citizens were indicted by FBI offices in California and Alaska.
 Three of the people arrested were from Florida, one from Texas, one from Hawaii, and one from New York.
 The FBI asks that users with information related to the attacks contact their offices for tips and information related to the seized sites.

+Ongoing activity

+As of November 2024, Operation PowerOFF activities were still ongoing, with further websites being seized and prosecutions continuing.